 Professional development will be provided for Language Arts & content area teachers to strengthen Tier 1 intervention in the classroom.

-We will continue to utilize our paraprofessional with Tier 3 intervention as well as add a new grantfunded interventionist in an effort to provide more students help in reading.
+We will continue to utilize our paraprofessional with Tier 3 intervention.

 Tiger Ready Flex Schedule: Incorporate a flex schedule to help implement reading and math intervention with all students 7-12.